anujdutt9/Javascript-Machine-Learning/Movie-Reviews-Sentiment-Classification/README.md

-# Converting Keras Model to TensorFlow.js Model
+# Converting Custom Keras Model to TensorFlow.js Model

 To convert the saved Keras model into TensorFlow.js model, run the following command: